Evolve-Marketing-Team/Evolve-Starter-Theme/README.md

 - **Enqueue CSS and JS Assets:** Ensure you follow the current setup to enqueue assets so the CSS and JS will load on front and back-end.

 ## ACF Functions
-File Location: */inc/acf-functions.php*
+File location: */inc/acf-functions.php*
 This file has some functions to dynamically load Gutenberg color palette and the base setup to add an Options admin area for Global theme options.

 ## MCE Functions
-File Location: */inc/mce-functions.php*
+File location: */inc/mce-functions.php*
 This file includes base setup to add custom style formats within the MCE editor/Classic Editor.
 You will also need to add the color palette from Theme Options within here as well for consitency.

 ## Template Functions
 This theme has frequently used functions that are typically used for every project.
 When adding more functions required for the theme, please add them within */inc/template-functions.php* instead of the *functions.php* file.

 ## Template Tags
+File location: */inc/template-tags.php*
-The template tags files located */inc/template-tags.php* has some functions that will generate markup and meta that's mainly used for Posts.
+The template tags has some functions that will generate markup and meta that's mainly used for Posts.

 ## Block Styles
-File Location: */src/js/editor/editor.js*
+File location: */src/js/editor/editor.js*
 Custom block styles should be registered within *editor.js*.
 Examples of usage are custom style lists, button style variations, or heading variations.
 Please read [**Block Styles in Gutenberg**](https://www.billerickson.net/block-styles-in-gutenberg/) for more information, especially pertaining to adding Default Style option.

+## Custom Login
+File locations: */inc/wp-custom-login.php*, */scss/wplogin.scss*
+This theme has support for adding a custom login screen for WP Admin.
+The SCSS file doesn't run with default `npm start` default task.
+You'll have to manually run `gulp wplogin-style` to build CSS file.
+## Font Loader
+There is a custom function within *functions.php* that will preload and load web fonts from Adobe and Google starting on line 106.

 ## Contributing
 This will be an on-going development project where features will conintually be added.
 Please feel free to make pull requests or create your own feature branch.